Ameen-Agha/ftg-demo/README.md

-# Ameen's First FTG Demo Project
+# Ameen's First FTG Demo Project💻

 This is a simple **Java Spring Boot** application connected to a **PostgreSQL** database using **Docker** and **Docker Compose**.